-The question is How PDUs helps in maintaining the PMIs certificate?
+The question is, How PDUs help in maintaining the PMIs certificate?

-After you have cleared your PMI Certificate you can immediately start learning and keep your CCRS updated with new PDUs.
-Do note that, you need to earn PDUs within the CCR cycle to continue your PMI certificate.
-Earning PDUs ensures that you are up-to-date, competent, and relevant within domains of your certificate.
+After clearing your PMI Certificate, you can immediately start learning and keep your CCRS updated with new PDUs.
+Do note that you need to earn PDUs within the CCR cycle to continue your PMI certificate.
+Earning PDUs ensures that you are up-to-date, competent, and relevant within the domains of your certificate.

 The goal of PMI is to make sure that you are always prepared to meet the demands of your profession.

-For example, if you are PMP® certified you need to earn Sixty PDUs within the period of three years.
+For example, if you are PMP® certified, you must earn Sixty PDUs within three years.
 Here three years represent the CCR cycle of your PMP® certificate.

 PMI CCR Handbook defines ways of Earning PDUs:

-Let’s move to the details of various activities help in earning PDUs.
-As a professional you may have different interest and desires in advancing your career.
+Let’s move to the details of various activities that help earn PDUs.
+As a professional, you may have different interests and desires in advancing your career.
 Thus PMI introduced many ways to earn Your PDUs.
 You may decide on activities and take part in them to earn PDUs.

 PMI® has divided the acquiring PDU process under ten broad categories, which are further grouped under two sections –

-These five categories need to be aligned with the PMI Talent Triangle.
-Education includes activities in the Technical, Leadership, and Strategic areas of Talent Triangle.
+PMI aligned these five categories with the PMI Talent Triangle.
+Education includes activities in the Ways of Working, Power Skills, and Business Acumen areas of the Talent Triangle.